 Use the FIFO (first in, first out) system when cooking to avoid food spoilage.

-Here are some items to stockpile your pantry:
+Here are some items to stockpile in your pantry:

 Item | Storage Life (Unopened) |